Multisensory teaching for dyscalculia and maths difficulties

 Difficulties at Work.

 To experience difficulties at work can be one of the most stressful life events, particularly if you have dependents and commitments.
-Our practice borders with the City of London a huge financial centre where many people live and work, consequently we have received many requests to assess employees and have developed a thorough assessment for employees experiencing difficulties at work.
+Dyslexia South has provided assessments to those in a range of positions, such as accountants, doctors, lawyers and people in the army.
+Dana at Dyslexia south offers a thorough assessment for employees experiencing difficulties at work.

 If you find you: